 3.3.2.
 Testing methods

-Market surveillance authorities may employ any test method to establish whether vehicles belonging to a certain vehicle type with regard to emissions are sufficiently protected against attacks which could affect the proper operation of systems listed in paragraph 3.1.
-Market surveillance authorities are encouraged to exchange best practices and experiences within the framework of the EU Forum for Exchange of Information on Enforcement or similar entity in a Contracting Party.
+Contracting Party authorities may employ any test method to establish whether vehicles belonging to a certain vehicle type with regard to emissions are sufficiently protected against attacks which could affect the proper operation of systems listed in paragraph 3.1.
+Market surveillance authorities are encouraged to exchange best practices and experiences within the framework of the EU Forum for Exchange of Information on Enforcement or similar entity in another Contracting Party.

 The good state of each test vehicle shall be verified before conducting the tests, ensuring in particular the proper operation of systems listed in paragraph 3.1. and that they have not been subject to attacks in the scope of the tests.
 The verification shall ensure that no relevant fault code is stored nor any relevant warning light is on, that none of the pollutant monitoring statuses is in ‘Error’ and that the tampering detection level as set out in Annex 4 of UN Regulation No. [XXX] on On-Board Monitoring (OBM) reported by the OBM is ‘Normal’.

-This verification shall also include, where appropriate, the performance of an ex-ante Type 1 or RDE test according to this Regulation.
+This verification shall also include, where appropriate, the performance of an ex-ante Type 1 or RDE test according toUN Regulation No. 154 or No. 168 respectively.
 The attack test shall not proceed unless the emission results of the ex-ante test fulfil the applicable emission limits.

-The tests conducted by market surveillance authorities shall aim to reproduce the attacks likely to be experienced by certain vehicle types with regard to emissions in the field due to a high benefit-cost ratio.
+The tests conducted by regional market surveillance authorities shall aim to reproduce the attacks likely to be experienced by certain vehicle types with regard to emissions in the field due to a high benefit-cost ratio.
 These may include attempts to tamper with vehicles by exploiting existing tampering, security and cybersecurity vulnerabilities, or by installing tampering products that are available on the market.
 The selection of attacks shall be based on the risk assessment described in paragraph 3.3.1.

 3.3.3.
 Test evaluation

-The market surveillance authority shall determine the outcome of the test by evaluating the effects of the attack on exhaust emissions or on the integrity of the data used by the systems listed in paragraph 3.1., taking account of the response of the vehicle to the attacks.
+The Contracting Party authority shall determine the outcome of the test by evaluating the effects of the attack on exhaust emissions or on the integrity of the data used by the systems listed in paragraph 3.1., taking account of the response of the vehicle to the attacks.
 The authority shall come to a ‘pass’, ‘follow-up’ or ‘fail’ decision on one or both aspects, as appropriate according to the nature of the attack.

 A ‘pass’ outcome requires no further action.